FAQs

 The Women Poets’ Prize is open to any woman poet living in the UK.
 All entries are read and judged by women poets.
 Three winners are selected, who receive a generous 18-month package of practical and pastoral support for their creative and professional development through opportunities donated by our partners.

-What do the three winners actually get?
+What did the three winners actually get?

 • £1000 cash prize each